 What the jury does NOT know is that

 his being stationed in California means nothing.
-In the first place, the Masters Millionaires Tao
+In the first place, The Masters Path of Winning

 spent huge sums flying members out here, including some from California, including a woman

 who cost you and I thousands of dollars just to come testify for about 5 or 10 minutes